CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 | SKU | An instance of an offer, such as a major release of a distribution. |
 | Image Description | Name of the new image.
 If blank, a default value is set. |

-On the other hand, you could delete it using the "Trash" icon.
+On the other hand, you could remove it from available images using the "Trash" icon.

 ![microsoft-azure-delete-os-image-11.png](../../images/cloud-application-manager/microsoft-azure-delete-os-image-11.png)